Muhammad Tahir-ul-Qadri: Higher education and academic career

 Returning to Pakistan, Qadri pursued higher education at the University of the Punjab in Lahore.
 He earned a Bachelor of Laws (LLB) in 1974, followed by a Master of Arts (MA) in Islamic Studies in 1972, where he received the university’s Gold Medal for academic excellence.
 He later completed a PhD in Islamic Law in 1986, focusing on constitutional and jurisprudential frameworks within Islamic tradition.

 During his academic tenure, Qadri became the youngest professor in the university’s history, teaching British, American, and Islamic constitutional law.
 He also served on the university’s Syndicate, Senate, and Academic Council, its highest governing bodies.

-Legal and Scholarly Contributions
+Legal and scholarly contributions

 Before entering academia full-time, Qadri practiced law in Jhang’s district courts.
 His expertise in Islamic jurisprudence led to his appointment as a Jurist Consult for Pakistan’s Supreme Court and Federal Shariat Court, where he influenced landmark rulings on issues such as blasphemy laws and gender equality in blood money (diya) cases.

-Influences and Ideological Foundations
+Influences and ideological foundations

-Qadri’s intellectual development was shaped by his father’s Sufi teachings and his studies under scholars like Tahir Allauddin Al-Qadri Al-Gillani' and Maulana Zia-ud-Din Madani.
+Qadri’s intellectual development was shaped by his father’s Sufi teachings and his studies under scholars like Tahir Allauddin Al-Qadri Al-Gillani' and Maulana Ziauddin Madani.

-Notable Early Works
+Notable early works

 By his late 20s, Qadri had already authored significant texts on Islamic law and theology, including Islamic Penal System and its Philosophy (1986), reflecting his early engagement with contemporary legal debates.